 Andrew Bergel originally hails from Brooklyn, NY and spent a lot of time in the big city, obtaining a BA in History from Columbia University, and a Master of Science in Global Affairs from NYU.
+Alongside his present work as an instructor at Dalhousie's College of Sustainability, he is also the College's Interim Director for the 2023-24 academic year.

 After his undergraduate degree, Andrew worked in the international financial industry, in New York.
 He first acted as a portfolio manager for Fortune 500 companies, and then as a long-short proprietary hedge fund trader focusing on commodities, equities and currencies.
 Andrew left the financial industry in 2009 to obtain his Master’s Degree, and afterwards acted as consultant for both government organizations and financial corporations until 2013.
 He finally (and reluctantly) relinquished his Securities and Exchange Commission license in 2016.